 Joel at the halfway point to the peak of Asahidake.

 The next section of the climb was a good reminder regarding which tools are best for certain conditions.
 As we approached the top 1/3 of the mountain, it became necessary to skirt down and around the ridgeline, across a bumpy and slippery crust layer, before climbing back up to the ridge.
-A huge difference, for me at least, was now apparent in the difference between touring on a splitboard vs skis: hard boots.
-Attempting to sidehill on a splitboard setup in soft snowboard boots was making it somewhat tricky to keep uphill edge(s) engaged into the snow – especially on a bumpy crust layer which breaks easily underfoot.
+One big difference between touring on a splitboard vs skis was now apparent: hard boots.
+Sidehilling on a splitboard setup in soft snowboard boots can make it somewhat tricky to keep uphill edge(s) engaged into the snow – especially on a bumpy crust layer which breaks easily underfoot.

-A tricky section of of the climb just under the ridge, very crusty and wind affected.
+A firm section of of the climb just under the ridge, very crusty and wind affected.

 After 20 minutes of slow progress and a couple of very exciting kick turns it was time to take the split off and hike the remaining section around and up to the ridge.
 Even this proved tricky given the crusty surface: thanks Joel for the whippet!
-Lesson learned.. keep boot crampons and an axe in my pack on all climbs, even on very warm spring days when you think you won’t need them!
+Boot crampons and an axe are always worth having on hand, even on very warm spring days when you think you won’t need them!
 Many Japanese snowboarders prefer snowshoes when heading uphill, and these would also have been a good option, making it easier to tackle the steeper gradient and rough, variable surface.
-All climbers with boot crampons were able to stay on the ridgeline all the way to the peak, next time I’ll be joining them!
-Joel, being the all terrain touring machine he is, had no trouble at all, although he did describe this section of the climb as ‘challenging’.

 Heavy riming and wind exposure evident in the top of the bowl.